Nonparametric Statistical Inference via Metric Distribution Function in Metric Spaces: Theoretical analysis of MDF and EMDF

 thus $d(x,c)\geq \eta d(a,c)$ is equivalent to

-If $\mathcal{M}$ is a finite dimensional Banach space, owing to the compactness of the unit sphere in $\mathcal{M}$, there exists a suitable $L$ for each $\eta>0$ such that the condition of directionally limited metric space holds, which is illustrated in Figure~\ref{fig:directionally_limit}.
+If $\mathcal{M}$ is a finite-dimensional Banach space, owing to the compactness of the unit sphere in $\mathcal{M}$, there exists a suitable $L$ for each $\eta>0$ such that the condition of directionally limited metric space holds.